-Pursuant to his employment agreement, if Mr. Anevski is terminated by us without "cause" or if Mr. Anevski resigns for "good reason" outside of the "change of control severance period" (as those terms are defined in his agreement), he is entitled to: (1) continued payment of his then-current base salary for a period of 12 months, (2) payment of his current year target bonus, prorated based on completed months of service to the date of termination, as well as any bonus relating to the prior year to the extent earned as determined by our board of directors, (3) payment of premiums for continued health benefits to him under COBRA for up to 12 months following his termination, (4) 12 months of accelerated vesting of any of his then-unvested shares subject to outstanding equity awards and (5) his options remaining exercisable for 12 months following his termination.
+Pursuant to his employment agreement, if Mr. Anevski is terminated by us without "cause" or if Mr. Anevski resigns for "good reason" outside of the "change of control severance period" (as those terms are defined in his agreement), he is entitled to: (1) continued payment of his then-current base salary for a period of 12 months, (2) payment of his current year target bonus, prorated based on completed months of service to the date of termination, as well as any bonus relating to the prior year to the extent earned as determined by our board of directors, (3) payment of premiums for continued health benefits to him under COBRA for up to 12 months following his termination, (4) 12 months of accelerated vesting of any of his then-unvested shares subject to outstanding equity awards, as well as full acceleration of the 2022 PSUs (whether or not performance has been attained), and (5) his options remaining exercisable for 12 months following his termination.
 If Mr. Anevski is terminated without cause or resigns with good reason within one month prior to or within two years following our "acquisition" (referred to as the "change of control severance period"), he is entitled to the aforementioned payments and benefits, except that any then-unvested outstanding equity awards will become vested in their entirety as of the last day of his employment.
 Good reason within two years of our acquisition includes resignation by Mr. Anevski for any or no reason after the nine-month anniversary of the acquisition.
 If Mr. Anevski resigns without good reason or is terminated for cause, he will not be entitled to any severance benefits, his equity awards will no longer vest and all payments, other than those already earned, will terminate.
-If Mr. Anevski is terminated because of his disability, then his then-outstanding options will be exercisable for 12 months following his last day of employment.
-Mr. Anevski's benefits are conditioned, among other things, on his complying with his posttermination obligations under his offer letter and timely signing a general release of claims in our favor.
+If Mr. Anevski is terminated because of his disability, then his then-outstanding options will be exercisable for 12 months following his last day of employment while if his employment is terminated due to his death, his then outstanding equity awards will accelerate in full.
+Mr. Anevski's benefi